ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/nodejs.md

 The version of Node.js shipped with Ubuntu LTS and stable Debian (which I imagine many readers are using) tends to be quite outdated.
 This could cause problems when running `npm install` if your app's `package.json` requires a recent version of Node---in this case NPM will warn you that your Node.js is outdated.

-You can solve this by first uninstalling your outdated version of Node.js (e.g. using `sudo apt purge nodejs && sudo apt autoremove`), then following the instructions in [this Digital Ocean article on installing Node.js](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-22-04) to install a more up-to-date version---probably the simplest choice is Option 2, "Installing Node.js with Apt Using a NodeSource PPA".
+You can solve this by first uninstalling your outdated version of Node.js (e.g. using `sudo apt purge nodejs && sudo apt autoremove`), then following the [instructions for installing an up-to-date version of Node.js](https://github.com/nodesource/distributions#installation-instructions) on the Nodesource GitHub page.
+At the time of writing, I recommend installing Node version 20 or later.
 {{< /details-danger >}}

 ### Fix vulnerabilities in Node.js dependencies (optional)